-3.2 Groundwater Level Monitoring & Establishment of Trigger Levels
+3.2 Sentinel Bores - Monitoring and Establishment of Trigger LevelsGroundwater Level Monitoring & Establishment of Trigger Levels

 3.2.1 Continuous Groundwater Level Monitoring

 Sentinel bores will collect data continuously for water levels and electrical conductivity in individual piezometers and will be utilised as the primary reference sites for regional monitoring of potential effects associated with saline intrusion.
 Data will be telemetered to the Council.